 About the Talk

 When governance refers to changes in the state, it generally refers to a shift from hierarchy to markets and networks.
 Public sector reforms have sought to promote markets, contracting-out, networks, and joined-up government.
-This paper focuses initially on the intellectual sources of the transformation of the state.
+This talk focuses initially on the intellectual sources of the transformation of the state.
 It suggests that modernist social science informed the main narratives of the crisis of the administrative and welfare state in the 1970s, and modernist social science also inspired the waves of public sector reform that responded to this crisis.
 In Britain, the first wave of reform, associated with Thatcherism, drew on economic modernism to justify marketization and the new public management, and a second wave of reform, associated with New Labour, drew on sociological modernism to justify joined-up governance and networks.
 The second half of the paper shifts the focus from the sources of the reforms to their impact on practices.
 It relies on a series of short ethnographic stories to illustrate some of the complex ways in which public servants now juggle the competing demands of bureaucracies, markets, and networks.

 About the Speaker: